sandin/unicli/samples/decrypt_string0/README.md

 This command actually has two steps:

 * step 1, `reg_write all 0`, we initialize all the registers to 0 first.
-* step 2, `reg_write sp $sp`, we set the `sp` register using the previously saved local variable, it points to the memory we just mapped.
+* step 2, `reg_write sp $stack_pointer`, we set the `sp` register using the previously saved local variable, it points to the memory we just mapped.

 ​